curiousML/curiousml.github.io/_projects/esg-nlp.md

 ## What we did

-Concept extraction over corporate disclosures — annual reports, sustainability reports, management discussion sections — for Canadian issuers, with attention to the gap between what a company *says* and what a scoring methodology *credits*.
+Concept extraction over corporate disclosures (annual reports, sustainability reports, management discussion sections) for Canadian issuers, with attention to the gap between what a company *says* and what a scoring methodology *credits*.